Players Released And Retained by RCB Ahead of IPL 2021 Auction

 Royal Challengers Bangalore were quite confident ahead of the start of IPL 2020 with their captain Virat Kohli claiming this is the most balanced squad the franchise has had in several years.
 And it began reflecting on their performances as they made the cut for the playoffs.
-Also Read - IPL 2021 Auction Live Updates List of Released/ Retained Players: Rajasthan Royals Release Steve Smith
+Also Read - IPL 2021 Auction Live Updates List of Released/ Retained Players: Mumbai Release Malinga; Samson to Lead Royals

 They finished fourth in the standings and edged past Kolkata Knight Riders in the playoffs race despite having the same number points.
 Kohli’s men had a better net run-rate but they lost to Sunrisers Hyderabad in the eliminator – their third defeat to SRH in the season.
 The emergence of Devdutt Padikkal as a reliable opener though was a big plus for the franchise.
-Also Read - IPL 2021 Auction: Full List of Players Released And Retained by Kolkata Knight Riders
+Also Read - Delhi Capitals: Full List of Players Released And Retained Ahead of IPL 2021 Auction

 In his debut season, Padikkal finished as RCB’s top-scorer with the bat with 473 runs ahead of Kohli and AB de Villiers.
 He averaged 31.53 and hit five half-centuries during the season.
 With the ball, legspinner Yuzvendra Chahal was the star performer for them taking 21 wickets in 15 innings including best figures of 3/18.
-Also Read - IPL 2021 Auction: Full List of Players Released And Retained by Delhi Capitals
+Also Read - IPL 2021: Full List of Players Released And Retained by Rajasthan Royals Ahead of Auction

 RCB have come close to winning the tile on three occasions having made the finals in 2009, 2011 and 2016.